Bonsuano/compto/src/user_data_storage/HashStorage.md

 TODO: Move other documentation to this file

-TODO: Good name for Gif
+TODO: Good name for Gif section

 TODO: Move all the user pda code to its own folder, maybe separate docs from code?
 Maybe not.